senresearch/MatrixLM.jl/README.md

 Random.seed!(1)
 X_df = hcat(DataFrame(catvar1=rand(1:5, n), catvar2=rand(["A", "B", "C"], n)),
             DataFrame(rand(n,4)))
 # Use the contr function to get contrasts for the two categorical variables
+# (treatment contrasts for catvar1 and sum contrasts for catvar2).
-# contr returns a DataFrame, so X needs to be converted into a 2d array
+# contr returns a DataFrame, so X needs to be converted into a 2d array.
 X = convert(Array{Float64,2}, contr(X_df, [:catvar1, :catvar2],
                                     ["treat", "sum"]))
 # Number of row covariates